Status: Closed

 An Overview of Our Flexible Funding Opportunity

-In August, we announced the 2023 round of Flexible Funding, which will provide general operating support to nonprofits that benefit our region.
+In August, we announced the 2023 round of Flexible Funding, which provides general operating support to nonprofits that benefit our region.
+The 96 applicant nonprofits funded were announced in December 2023.
+Learn more about the organizations funded here.

 Through Flexible Funding we seek to provide unrestricted funding to support the day-to-day operations and sustainability of organizations, allowing you to focus on achieving your mission and creating a lasting impact.
 Together, let us work towards a brighter future for people, communities, and the entire valley.